How Many Millionaires (& Billionaires) in Singapore? [2025]

 With greater excess savings, it could mean starting a small business on the side or making investments in other areas.

-Oh, and don’t forget to have various types of insurance in place, as you wouldn’t want to go into debt if anything undesirable happens.
+Oh, and don’t forget to have various types of insurance in place, such as term insurance or whole life insurance, as you wouldn’t want to go into debt if anything undesirable happens.

 While doing these may not get you to appear in Forbes, in my view, they’re a more predictable way to become a millionaire.